-As Memorial Fund President, Mr. Floyd has also spearheaded a number of other important projects to honor our nation's law enforcement officers.
+As Memorial Fund CEO, Mr. Floyd has also spearheaded a number of other important projects to honor our nation's law enforcement officers.
 They include enactment of a federal law authorizing all American flags to be flown at half-staff on "Peace Officers Memorial Day" (May 15); publication of the book, To Serve and Protect: A Tribute to American Law Enforcement; and enactment of a federal law authorizing 500,000 commemorative silver dollars to be issued by the U.S. Mint honoring the service and sacrifice of America's law enforcement officers and their families.
 Prior to his work with the Memorial Fund, Mr. Floyd served for 10 years (1978-1988) as Legislative Assistant for U.S. Representative Mario Biaggi (Ret.), a New York City police legend, and the founder of the National Law Enforcement Officers Memorial Fund.
 Mr. Floyd holds a bachelor's degree from The George Washington University in Washington, DC.
 He resides in Alexandria, VA, with his wife, Veronica.

 |Download Photo||Download Photo|